 LLR currently operates 19 passenger stations.
+This will increase to a total of 27 passenger stations once the ELSL opens in March 2024.
+The LLE expansion in mid-to-late 2024, will boost the total number of LLR stations from 27 to 31.
 Stations are located in tunnels, on aerial segments, and at ground level.
 The stations have either a center platform, or two side platforms.
 The list below details distances between stations, types of alignment, and orientation of station platforms.

-- The station platforms are 380 feet long; station platforms are 14 inches (350 mm) above the top of rail to match the floor height of the low-floor LRVs. - Access to the at-grade stations is by walkways and ADA-conforming ramps.
+- The station platforms are 380 feet long; station platforms are 14 inches (350 mm) above the top of rail to match the floor height of the low-floor light rail vehicles (LRVs). - Access to the at-grade stations is by walkways and ADA-conforming ramps.
 At the aerial and tunnel stations, access is by stairs, elevators, and escalators.
 Beacon Hill station, a deep tunnel station, is accessible by high-speed elevators only.
 Each station is equipped with ticket vending machines, closed circuit television (CCTV), public address systems, passenger information systems and passenger emergency telephones. - Underground/tunnel stations also have specially configured fire detection and suppression systems, and systems that monitor and control the emergency ventilation for the tunnels and underground stations; these are controlled locally at an Emergency Management Panel or workstations in the Fire Command Center, and at the LCC through the SCADA and the Fire Alarm Control Panel. - Crime Prevention through Environmental Design (CPTED) has been incorporated into the design of the stations and other facilities.